Best practices for keeping your license in good standing include:

 Check the chart on the Board's homepage for late reporting and late earning noncompliance fees.CPE Reporting/

 All Active and Inactive CPAs (and firms) must renew yearly by December 31 every year.
-The renewal window for 2020 opens early in October.
+The renewal window each year opens in the fall.

 NOTE: There is no grace period for unlicensed practice/holding out.
 All licenses and permits expire on December 31 of the given year.